-Graql enables users to write queries against a Grakn knowledge base leveraging the inherent semantics of the data.
+Graql enables users to write queries against a Grakn knowledge graph leveraging the inherent semantics of the data.
 Concepts can be retrieved by specifying the patterns of types and relationships that identify them.
-Graql is declarative and therefore it handles the optimisation of the knowledge base queries needed to retrieve information.
+Graql is declarative and therefore it handles the optimisation of the knowledge graph queries needed to retrieve information.

 A variable is an identifier prefixed with a dollar